wp-plugins/wp-external-links/readme.txt

 * Internalization implemented (no language files yet)

 == Upgrade Notice ==

+= 1.30 =
+* Re-arranged options in metaboxes
+* Added option for no icons on images

 = 1.21 =
 * Fixed phpQuery bugs (class already exists and loading stylesheet)